Noemi Pinilla-Alonso

 Noemí Pinilla-Alonso (born in Oviedo, Asturias, Spain) is a Spanish planetary scientist and researcher at the University of Oviedo, where she is a member of the Institute for Space Sciences and Technology in Asturias (ICTEA).
 Her research focuses on the origin and evolution of the Solar System through the study of small bodies using ground- and space-based telescopes.
 She is the principal investigator of the James Webb Space Telescope program DiSCo-TNOs, dedicated to exploring the surface composition of trans-Neptunian objects.

-Education and early career
+Early career

-Pinilla-Alonso earned her B.Sc. in Physics from the University of La Laguna in Tenerife in 1997, followed by an M.Sc. in Cosmic Physics in 2003 and a Ph.D. in Physical Sciences in 2009, both with the distinction Summa Cum Laude.

 From 2000 to 2008, she worked at the Roque de los Muchachos Observatory (La Palma).
 Initially, she was responsible for the calibration of an automated system measuring infrared sky quality based on GPS technology.
-Later, she served as a telescope operator at the Telescopio Nazionale Galileo (TNG).
-After completing her Ph.D., she held postdoctoral research positions at the NASA Ames Research Center, the Instituto de Astrofísica de Andalucía (CSIC), and the Department of Earth and Planetary Sciences at the University of Tennessee, Knoxville.